allanwupi/TTGO-DLA-Simulation/README.md

 2. Add alternative seed configurations, e.g. straight line at the bottom
 3. Add a 'gravity' force that attracts particles towards the centre of mass
 4. Support multiple particles moving about simultaneously
-5. Make a colour palette for particles based on simulation time
+5. Test out various colour palettes and ways of storing particle lifetime

 Note: drawing the trails of the particles slows down the simulation much more and doesn't seem worthwhile.